The Unassisted Triple Play and Catchers

 There have been only 15 unassisted triple plays in MLB history, compared with 23 perfect games.

-All unassisted triple plays that have occurred in the history of the major leagues have been accomplished by an infielder.
+Interestingly, all unassisted triple plays that have occurred in the history of the major leagues have been accomplished by an infielder.

 Specifically, eight shortstops (53.3% of total), five second baseman (33.3% of total) and two first baseman (13.3% of total) are responsible for the 15 MLB unassisted triple plays.